BenjyRead/JNI-Stockfish/README.md

 # JNI-Stockfish
-Easily implement Stockfish into your Android App
+Easily implement Stockfish into your Android App using this respository.

+# How to implement Stockfish in your Android App